Robbie-Campbell/language-translator-with-vue/README.md

 # translator

-### I watched a youtube video this morning that piqued my interest with the python translator model, as such i made a really simple application in python...
+### I watched a youtube video this morning that piqued my interest with the python translate package, as such i made a really simple application in python...

 ```
 # Import the module